ariel-research/budget-survey/README.md

 ## Analysis

-The project includes an 'analysis' package that processes the collected survey data and generates insightful statistics.
+The project includes an 'analysis' package that processes the collected survey data and generates insightful statistics and reports.
 This package is crucial for understanding user responses and deriving meaningful conclusions from the survey data.

 ### Running the Analysis